-Objective 1B Timeframe: End of Fourth Quarter of 2023 Assigned: Deputy Fire Chief Chris Angermuller Objective Critical Tasks Performance Measurement Increase the delivery of emergency medical services in the community.
+Objective 1B Timeframe: End of Fourth Quarter of 2023 Assigned: Deputy Fire Chief Hendricks Objective Critical Tasks Performance Measurement Increase the delivery of emergency medical services in the community.
 Identify a long-term EMS model and publish a comprehensive white paper outlining plan and how to implement the plan with annual benchmarks.
 In 2021 a comprehensive EMS plan was published to the department outlining the plan for the EMS system and how it will be implemented.
 Evaluate the effectiveness of the day car on an annual basis.
 Rather than evaluate this on an annual basis the department has implemented monthly response evaluations for the day-car to ensure its effectiveness.
+2023- Now known as the impact car, services have expanded as it has consistently demonstrated value to removing non-emergency calls from 24-hour ambulances.
+This model continues to experience high rate of staffing turnover.
+2024 - An addition of two EMTs and two Paramedics to the Impact Car schedule will allow 24-hour coverage of one of the Impact Cars.
+Schedules and deployment will continue to be evaluated on an annual basis.
 Work with dispatch to adopt a model to determine low acuity calls and assigning appropriate resources and alternative response options.
 This is an ongoing process that is completed by the Deputy Chief of Operations.
+2024 - A needs survey will need to be created in 2024 to determine the number of low-acuity calls and how call volume would be affected.
 Establish and adhere to a rotation schedule for ambulance and fire apparatus staffing.
 The department has established that company officers are responsible for ensuring that a rotation schedule is established as needed to allow for a break from the ambulance.
 If it is determined that a whole crew needs to move to another station slower station for a period of time, then the battalion chief will coordinate the move.